mohamed82008/BranchAndBound.jl/README.md

 # BranchAndBound
 ## Overview

 This package is under development.
-It currently only implements a simple depth first search (DFS) algorithm using a recursion-based implementation of the branch and bound algorithm.
+It currently only implements 2 algorithms:

+1. A simple depth first search (DFS) algorithm using a recursion-based implementation of the branch and bound algorithm.
 For MIPs, the most fractional variable is used for branching by default and the larger bound is solved first, e.g. x >= 1 before x <= 0.
+2. Strong branching in the recursion implementation with specialization to MIPs.

 The following work items are yet to be done:

-1. Strong branching in the recursive implementation
-2. Pseudo-cost branching in the recursive implementation
+- Pseudo-cost branching in the recursive implementation
-3. MIP standard cutting planes, e.g. Gromory's cut
+- MIP standard cutting planes, e.g. Gromory's cut
-4. Integration with jlSimplex.jl for MILPs
+- Integration with jlSimplex.jl for MILPs
-5. Specilization for network optimization
+- Specilization for network optimization
-6. Randomness and restarts
+- Randomness and restarts
+- Making algorithm structs for easy parameter specification
-7. A flattened implementation to allow free node selection and dynamic parallelism
+- A flattened implementation to allow free node selection and dynamic parallelism
-8. Parallel implementation
+- Parallel implementation
-9. Constraint propagation
+- Constraint propagation and feasibility pump
-10. Advanced node and variable scoring techniques
+- Advanced node and variable scoring techniques

 ## Example